 For the university’s guide to student wellbeing, visit https://www.studentwellbeing.admin.cam.ac.uk/

 Counselling and cognitive behavioural therapy are available to graduates and postdocs through the College’s own dedicated mental health team.
-To self-refer for these services, please email the College Mental Health Advisor Juliet Bristow at firstname.lastname@example.org.
-She will then be in touch to arrange an initial chat.
+To self-refer for these services, please email the College Mental Health Team at firstname.lastname@example.org.
+They will then be in touch to arrange an initial chat.

 University Counselling Service: